ropensci/tidyhydat/README.md

 devtools::install_github("bcgov/tidyhydat@v0.2.9")
 ```

-However, you should strongly consider migrating to the updated `tidyhydat` once the reveiw process is complete.
+However, you should strongly consider migrating to the updated `tidyhydat` once the review process is complete.

 What does it do?
 ----------------